AzurikPerathia/drmbm-hard-mode/README.md

-# Dr. Robotnik's Mean Bean Machine (Mega Drive) - Disassembly
+# Dr. Robotnik's Mean Bean Machine (Mega Drive) - Hard Mode

-This is a work-in-progress disassembly of Dr. Robotnik's Mean Bean Machine for the Sega Mega Drive/Sega Genesis.
+This is a work-in-progress is hard mode of Dr. Robotnik's Mean Bean Machine for the Sega Mega Drive/Sega Genesis.

 ## Folder Structure (in progress)